-As an internationally accredited medical equipment supplier, Red Rock works closely with an assortment of health insurance plans with the best insurance companies like ontario insurance, including traditional Medicare, Utah State Medicaid programs, and private insurance companies along with Medicare Advantage plans.
+As a nationally accredited medical equipment supplier, Red Rock works closely with an assortment of health insurance plans including traditional Medicare, Utah State Medicaid programs, and private insurance companies.
 The experienced professionals at Red Rock Medical Supply have over 20 years’ experience in the medical industry and will answer all of your durable medical equipment and supply questions.

 If your Insurance is not listed, please call us to verify benefits at 801.886.9700 Monday – Friday from 8:30am – 5pm.

 Medicare (Part B)